eMVee-NL/eMVee-NL.github.io/_posts/2023-04-10-Vulnhub-Writeup-Alfa.md

 thomas@Alfa:~$
 ```

 There is an internal service running on port 5901... and it is only running for 127.0.0.1.
-To make this servicve available outside the target we should setup local port forwarding.
+To make this service available outside the target we should setup local port forwarding.
 ```bash
 ┌──(emvee㉿kali)-[~/Documents/Vulnhub/Alfa]
 └─$ ssh -f -N -L 5901:localhost:5901 thomas@$ip -p 65111